Wedding of Prince Charles and Camilla Parker Bowles: Engagement and preparations

-A civil ceremony
+Civil ceremony

-A civil ceremony was presumably chosen to avoid potential controversy caused by the future supreme governor of the Church of England marrying a divorcée in a religious ceremony, Camilla Parker Bowles having divorced her first husband in 1995.
-In fact, the marriage of a divorced person whose ex-spouse is still living has been possible in the Church of England, at the discretion of the member of clergy conducting the ceremony, since 2002.
+A civil ceremony was chosen when the Archbishop of Canterbury refused permission to the couple to marry in church, due to opposition to the marriage within the Anglican church.
+Although Camilla Parker Bowles had divorced her first husband in 1995, the marriage of a divorced person whose ex-spouse is still living has been possible in the Church of England, at the discretion of the member of clergy conducting the ceremony, since 2002.

-When Princess Anne married Timothy Laurence after having divorced Mark Phillips, she did so in the Church of Scotland.
+When Anne, Princess Royal married Timothy Laurence after having divorced Mark Phillips, she did so in the Church of Scotland.
 The remarriage of divorcés is not controversial in the Church of Scotland, which does not view marriage as a sacrament, and the sovereign has no constitutional role in the governance of the Church.
-The Prince of Wales and his bride did not elect this course of action.
+Charles and Camilla did not elect this course of action.